Back to Library

 Introduction

 Electrochemistry is the branch of chemistry that deals with the relationship between electrical energy and chemical change.
-It is a fundamental discipline that has applications in a wide variety of fields, including energy storage, corrosion, and medicine.
+It is a fundamental discipline with applications in various fields, including energy storage, corrosion prevention, and medicine.

 Basic Concepts

-1. Electrodes are conductors that allow electrons to flow into or out of a solution.
+1. Electrodes are conductors allowing electrons to flow into or out of a solution.

-2. Electrolytes are solutions that contain ions that can move freely.
+2. Electrolytes are solutions containing ions that can move freely.

-3. The electrochemical cell is a device that allows electrons to flow between two electrodes in an electrolyte solution.
+3. The electrochemical cell is a device enabling electron flow between two electrodes in an electrolyte solution.

-4. The electromotive force (EMF) is the difference in electrical potential between the two electrodes in an electrochemical cell.
+4. The electromotive force (EMF) is the electrical potential difference between two electrodes in an electrochemical cell.

 5. The current is the flow of electrons in an electrochemical cell.